How to Install an Oil Seal Without Leaks: Step-by-Step Guide

 1. Can I install an oil seal without a tool?

-3. What’s the most common installation mistake?
+3. What’s a common installation mistake?

-4. How deep should the seal sit in the bore?
+4. How flush should the seal sit?

-Yes.
-Some models come pre-greased upon request.
+Yes, some models come pre-greased upon request.

 Leave a Reply